Can Taking Aspirin Help You Pass a Marijuana Drug Test?

 It’s over a decade since it became evident that aspirin can be used to falsify a test.
-Needless to mention, there have been a lot of changes in EMIT technology and it’s now possible to detect salicylic acid in urine.
+Needless to mention, there have been a lot of changes in EMIT technology, and it’s now possible to detect salicylic acid in urine.
 Even worse, most labs will still detect the drug metabolites regardless of the presence of aspirin ingredients in the urine or not.

 Aspirin has the potential to help you beat a test.
 But there’s also a high risk of failing.
-If you are really desperate for passing the test, then the best idea would be to combine this ‘magic pill’ with the dilution method.
+If you are desperate for passing the test, then the best idea would be to combine this ‘magic pill’ with the dilution method.

 Dilution method is the easiest and surest way to beat a urine drug test.
 The best part of this method is that it can be used as a same-day solution and won’t cost you much.

-However, as we have indicated in other article on how to pass a urine test using water, this method has some technicalities to it and requires expertise.
+However, as we have indicated in another article on how to pass a urine test using water, this method has some technicalities to it and requires expertise.
 Among other things, you’ll want to consider your Lean Body Mass besides keeping a close eye on your urine’s Specific gravity and creatinine levels.

 Best Products To Pass Drug Test